Algarve Odyssey

 Luggage Allowance & Travel Documents

-For all those booking a flight or rail inclusive holiday, details of your travel arrangements and baggage allowance will be confirmed in your travel documents, sent to you approximately 10 days prior to departure.
+If you're booking a flight or rail inclusive holiday, rest assured that details of your travel arrangements and baggage allowance will be clearly outlined in your 'Final Travel Documents'.
+These will be sent to you approximately 10 days before your departure, ensuring you have all the necessary information for a smooth and well-prepared journey.

 Personal Details Check

-General Passport Advice
+European Passport Advice

 Non British Passport holders should consult the host country’s embassy for applicable passport and visa entry requirements.